moneroexamples/access-blockchain-in-cpp/README.md

 Checking if any of a transaction's outputs belong to a given address with the private viewkey of that address is already possible using [XMR test](http://xmrtests.llcoins.net/checktx.html) website.
-This is very good, since it allows us to very the results obtained using this example with those provided by that website.
+This is very good, since it allows us to verify the results obtained using this example with those provided by that website.